zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

   end
 ```

-Inside the `prototype` method it calls the `new` method, which uses the `build` method to initialize a middleware stack that is used to process requests.
+Inside the `prototype` method it calls the `new` method if our app isn't already initialized.
+The `Sinatra::Base.new` uses the `build` method to initialize a middleware stack that is used to process requests.

 ```ruby
   # Create a new instance of the class fronted by its middleware